 Read more about how to play disc golf

-For the last three decades DGA has aided universities, colleges and park departments with disc golf education & development help.
+For the last four decades DGA has aided universities, colleges and park departments with disc golf education & development help.
 As the leading manufacturer of disc golf course equipment, we are in a unique position to work with you to identify your needs and supply you with the proper disc golf equipment.
 We offer the highest quality equipment in the sport, in a wide variety of choices.

 Disc Golf Education 101 – What is Disc Golf?

 Disc golf is an incredibly addictive game that can be played by anyone who can throw a disc.
 The sport provides a fun and challenging outdoor activity that tests a player’s mental skills of concentration, focus and patience.
 Disc golf is becoming popular in Elementary Schools, Junior Highs, High Schools and College campuses.
 Disc Golf provides a low-impact exercise that requires focus on mental strategy and provides an avenue for people of every skill level to play together.
 In addition to offering a fun activity, educational facilities are introducing the sport into their curriculum with an emphasis on physical fitness, ecology and planning.